Provisional People's Committee of North Korea

 The Provisional People's Committee of North Korea was the provisional government of North Korea.

-The committee was established on 8 February 1946 in response for the need of the Soviet Civil Administration and the communists to have centralization of power in northern Korea, which was then an area divided into provincial people's committees.
+Following the banning of the People's Republic of Korea by the United States military occupational forces in southern Korea in December 1945, the Soviet occupation forces then co-opted the remaining people's committees on 8 February 1946 in response for the need of the communists to have centralization of power in northern Korea, which was then an area divided into provincial people's committees.
 Regarded as the highest administrative power institution in northern Korea, it also became a de facto provisional government that carried out reforms, such as land reforms and the nationalization of key industries.

 The committee was succeeded by the People's Committee of North Korea on 21 February 1947, which became a provisional government as northern Korea transitioned into the Democratic People's Republic of Korea.

 History

 With the surrender of the Empire of Japan in the World War II in August 1945, people's committees were set up throughout Korea.
 The administration of these people's committees were recognized by the Soviet forces entering northern Korea, while setting up their own occupation authority known as the Soviet Civil Administration on 3 October 1945.

 An early attempt by the Soviets to create a centralized government in northern Korea was the Administrative Committee of Five Provinces.
 This was established on 8 October 1945 and was headed by the nationalist and South Pyongan people's committee chairman Cho Man-sik, who was the most prominent figure in northern Korea and one of the Soviets' candidates for a future North Korean leader.
 This committee was a temporary self-governing institution created by representatives of the five provincial people's committees in northern Korea, which consisted of an alliance between communists and nationalists.
 The Administrative Committee of Five Provinces ended following the arrest of Cho Man-sik by the Soviets in January 1946 due to opposing ideologies between the two and Cho's opposition to the proposal of the Moscow Conference for a trusteeship in Korea.